-(1) Participation 40%: Class Attendance is significant in this class.
+(1) Participation 40%:

+Class Attendance is significant in this class.
+(25%)

-Class participation: facilitator, inquisitor, finder of the object (in each term, students are expected to participate once in each role: each note on the three roles will be graded separately as 5%, so prepare your facilitation notes well!) → see the class format and class Attendance.
+Class participation: facilitator, inquisitor, finder of the object (in each term, students are expected to participate once in each role: each note on the three roles will be graded separately as 5% = total 15%, so prepare your facilitation notes well) \rightarrow see the class format and class Attendance.
 If you know you will be absent on a day for which you are obligated for presentation (facilitator/ Inquisitor/ Finder of Object), trade with one of your colleagues in advance and notice me via email as soon as possible.

-(2) Student Presentation and One group response paper
+(2) Student Presentation and Mid-term Group Curatorial Proposal